 A well-developed budget can demonstrate expected cash flows versus expected expenditures.
 Knowing how to handle these costs will be incredibly helpful in starting your daycare.

 One of the most important aspects of a daycare operation is its location.
-You should address the following:
+It would be best if you addressed the following:

 - The facility’s address